anyakichi/docker-yocto-rzg2-builder/README.md

 # docker-yocto-rzg2-builder

 [docker-buildenv](https://github.com/anyakichi/docker-buildenv) for
-Intel Atom Firmware by Yocto Project.
+Renesas RZ/G2 family firmware by Yocto Project.

 ## How to use